 Shram Creek is a 4.9 mile moderately trafficked out and back trail located near Payson, Utah that features a river and is rated as moderate.
-The trail is primarily used for hiking, trail running, horses, and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking, trail running, horses, and mountain biking and is best used from May until October.
 Horses are also able to use this trail.

 After the initial climb from the parking area, this trail climbs gently the entire way.
 The lower portion of the trail passes through mixed aspen and conifer forest.
 The trail then enters a large open meadow that has one large fir tree next to the trail.
 The upper portion of the trail again winds through mixed aspen and conifer forest until it ends at the junction with Rock Springs Trail, No. 101.
 Connecting Trails: Rock Springs Trail, No. 101 Sheepherder Trail #099.